sinhaashish/mc/README.md

 ### Shell autocompletion

-In case you are using bash or zsh, the current shell will be automatically setup to use completion feature to suggest or auto-complete your mc commands.
+In case you are using bash or zsh, the current shell will be ask for permission to install automatic auto completion when not installed yet.
+Add `--no-autocompletion` or set `MC_NO_AUTOCOMPLETE` environment variable to disable the automatic install of the auto completion.
+Auto completion feature suggests or auto-complete your mc commands.

 ```
 mc <TAB>